hzget/hzget.github.io/programming/basic/integer_overflow.md

 The result is not 0.
 Why?

-In fact, the computer takes corresponding complement code for Arithmetic operation.
+In fact, the computer uses complement code for Arithmetic operation.

-Suppose the complement code of positive integer does not change, to get the rule of complement code of negative integers, consider the following:

 ```golang
 to make the following work: